-If the plug-and-play feature is not enabled for the installed ExpressCard, flash media card, or smart card, do the following to enable the feature:
+If the plug-and-play feature is not enabled for the installed flash media card, do the following to enable the feature:

 - 1. Go to Control Panel.

 - 2. Click Hardware and Sound.

 - 3. Click Device Manager.
 If you are prompted for an administrator password or confirmation, type the password or provide confirmation.

 - 4. From the Action menu, select Add legacy hardware.
 The Add Hardware Wizard starts.

 - 5. Follow the instructions on the screen.